tari-project/tari/RFC/src/RFC-0170_NetworkCommunicationProtocol.md

 Messages can be transmitted in this network in either an unencrypted or encrypted form.
 Typically messages that have been sent in unencrypted form are of interest to a number of CNs on the network and should be propagated so that every CN that is interested in that data message obtains a copy.
-Block and Transaction propagation are examples of data messages where multiple entities on the Tari communication network are interested in that data message, this requires propagation through the entire Tari communication network in unencrypted form.
+Block and Transaction propagation are examples of data messages where multiple entities on the Tari communication network are interested in that data message; this requires propagation through the entire Tari communication network in unencrypted form.

 Encrypted data messages make use of the source and destinations identification cryptographic keys to construct a shared secret with which the message can be encoded and decoded.
 This ensures that only the two parties are able to decode the data message as it is propagated through the communication network.